smattymatty/Metis-wisdom-linter/README.md

 ### Join the Scattered Consciousness

-🐘 Mastodon: Follow @smattymatty@techhub.social for updates
+🐘 Mastodon: Follow https://techhub.social/@smattymatty for updates
 🐛 Issues: Report bugs (they are opportunities for wisdom) 🎭 Discussions: Share your wisdom journey and fragment collection 📖 Wiki: Contribute to the growing repository of compassionate code